Node.js SDK reference (client-side)

 Next, import the LaunchDarkly client in your application code:

-After you install and import the SDK, create a single, shared instance of LDClient.
+.
 To create a client instance, you need your environment's client-side ID.
 This authorizes your application to connect to a particular environment within LaunchDarkly.

 Client-side IDs are not secret and you can expose them in your client-side code without risk.
 However, never embed a server-side SDK key into a client-side application.

-Feature flag targeting and rollouts are determined by the active user.
-You must pass a user context to the SDK during initialization before requesting any feature flags with variation.
-Failure to pass a valid user context to the SDK during initialization will result in an error.
+Feature flag targeting and rollouts are determined by the active context, which describes the end user using your application.
+You must pass a context to the SDK during initialization before requesting any feature flags with variation

 Here's how to initialize the client:

 When you initialize the client, you can optionally provide configuration options.
 To learn how, read Configuration.
-To learn more about the specific configuration options available in this SDK, read LDOptions.
+To learn more about the specific configuration options available in this SDK, read LDOptions

 Subscribe to flag changes